mkoncek/javapackages-validator/README.md

 inherit validators from them.
 This is done by setting a `<parent>` node with the name of the named rule which should be inherited from.

+Name / inheritance resolution happens after the configuration is read so rules can refer to named rules which have not yet been defined.

 Only *concrete* rules are selected for matching the `.rpm` packages.
 *Concrete* rules may additionally be set as **exclusive** by setting: